C4 Fabrication Rock Slider Install Guide on 2012-2015 DCSB 2nd Gen Tacoma

 Very Important: Start with a pilot dead center so you know you are dead center.
 You do not want to get off-center with these holes for the carriage bolts or else you will fight with the sliders themselves.
 Ask me how I know.
 Using a 3/8” drill bit, drill your main hole.

 Step 18.
-Slide Carriage Bolt Through Bottom and Thread on Top Nut
+Thread on Top Nut

 Once your 3/8” holes are drilled, continue to thread your carriage bolts in place with the top nut inside the frame rail.